 Stage 1 – Beginning of life

 This stage starts with the conception of the product.
-This is followed by the development of the product and is automatically inclusive of the design, planning, engineering, and manufacturing of the product.
-Initial product marketing and promotions are also part of this stage as this stage sees the product through to its launch and introduction into the market.
+This is followed by the development of the product, which is automatically inclusive of the design, planning, engineering, and manufacturing of the product.
+Initial product marketing and promotions are also part of this stage, as this stage sees the product through to its launch and introduction into the market.

 Stage 2 – Middle of life

 At this stage, the product is being manufactured and is being used by customers in the market.
 The production and distribution system put in place at the beginning of the life stage has to be revamped as per market demand to ensure a smooth supply of the product and to optimize the effort put into the process as well.